xianhaochen/backup.github.io/_pages/about.md

   - Auction design
   - Game theory

-<span style="background-color: #FFFF00"> Multiple PhD and Postdoc openings are available at HKU.
-Please drop me emails if you are intereted.<span>
+<span style="background-color: #FFFF00"> I have several openings for fully funded PhD students and Postdocs at HKU.
+If you are intereted in working with me, please drop me an email including your CV, transcript, and sample publications (if any). <span>